-She or he aims to help your body throw the invader out.
+Your acupuncturist aims to help your body throw the invader out.

-In a perfect world, this means getting you to sweat properly, such sweat being an indication that you’ve beaten the bug and need to cool down, and that presupposes that your body achieved a healthy fever.
+In a perfect world, this means getting you to sweat properly, such sweat being an indication that you’ve beaten the bug and need to cool down, and that presupposes that your body achieves a healthy fever.

-In general, she wants to get your Lungs working properly again.
+In general, (s)he wants to get your Lungs working properly again.

 She may use cupping on your back or chest, and acupuncture points chosen carefully on channels that seem most affected.
 With herbs she may choose a recipe that ‘releases the exterior’.
-Depending on her training and preference she may use Tuina or Guasha, the former being a form of Chinese massage and the latter a kind of scraping.
+Depending on her training and preference she may use Tuina or Guasha, the former being a form of Chinese massage and the latter a kind of skin-scraping.